 The mission of ICH is to “achieve greater harmonisation in the interpretation and application of technical guidelines and requirements for product registration, thereby reducing duplication of testing and reporting carried out during the research and development of new medicines.”

 Created 25 years ago, its membership reflects its mission to harmonise across regions the regulatory approval process for new drugs developed by industry (text reproduced from ICH’s website):

 For many of the roles of ICH, for example, pharmaceutical manufacturing and testing, just involving drug regulators and industry might be entirely appropriate, but it is not appropriate for the conduct of randomised trials.
 This is because trials are the concern of multiple parties, certainly not just regulators and industry but also others.
 Most notably CTTI has clearly demonstrated that it is feasible to engage all of the relevant parties in dialogue and discussion on how trials can be improved.
 ICH by contrast shows no willingness to engage with all of the parties, not least trial participants and the public.

-ICH also heralds its global credentials, but it is unclear why only a few new countries (Canada, Switzerland, Brazil and South Korea) have joined the ICH founders Europe, the US and Japan over the last quarter of a century?
+ICH also heralds its global credentials, but it is unclear why only a few new countries (Canada, Switzerland, Brazil, South Korea and China) have joined the ICH founders Europe, the US and Japan over the last quarter of a century?